Free field realisation of boundary vertex algebras for Abelian gauge theories in three dimensions: Further examples of free field realisation

 where $T^\ast \mathbb{C}^{N-2}$ can be identified with $N-2$ copies of the Coulomb branch of SQED[$1$].
 The way in which this patch is obtained, however, is slightly different from the one presented in~\cite{Beem:2019tfp}.
 In fact, instead of the redefinition~\eqref{eq:sln-beta-def}, the isomorphism~\eqref{eq:coulomb-iso} is such that factors of $e_\theta$ are mapped into the new variables in an asymmetric fashion, namely

 The relation between the two open patches can be understood in terms of an isomorphism

 where the two sides are subject to different $\mathbb{C}^\times$ scaling.
-Finally, notice that the open patch $T^\ast \left(\mathbb{C}^\times\right)^N$ that underlies the free-field realisation of Section~\ref{subsubsec:sln_quick_free} can be obtained by further inverting the functions $e_a$.
+Finally, notice that the open patch $T^\ast \left(\mathbb{C}^\times\right)^N$ that underlies the free field realisation of Section~\ref{subsubsec:sln_quick_free} can be obtained by further inverting the functions $e_a$.